 This one is VERY important, ya’ll.
-Austin’s TexStar Chiropractic Clinical Director, Dr. Michael Henry produced both an article and a video discussing a newfound link between poor sleep habits and dementia.
+Buda and Kyle’s TexStar Chiropractic Clinical Director, Dr. Michael Henry produced both an article and a video discussing a newfound link between poor sleep habits and dementia.
 This subject almost certainly relates to many of you reading here.
 This very day, you may be unwittingly engaged in behavioral practices that could cut out years from your quality of life.
 It is our sincere wish that Dr. Henry’s video below motivates you to reflect upon your sleep habits, and if they are of questionable quality, you take definitive action to correct them.

 Summer greetings, friends.
 I love seeing all the new parents taking their little ones out and about.
 I myself am the proud dad of new baby girl and as much fun as it has been to have a baby in the house again, it also has made me acutely aware of the effects of poor sleep.
 That’s why this recent study* really caught my attention.
 It shows a strong link between lack of sleep during middle age and developing dementia later in life.